duanzhiihao/lossy-vae/README.md

 - CLIC 2022 test set: [lossy-vae/results/clic2022-test](results/clic2022-test)

 Notes on metric computation:
-- Bpp and PSNR are first compute for each image and then averaged over all images in a dataset.
+- Bpp and PSNR are first computed for each image and then averaged over all images in a dataset.
 - Bpp is the saved file size (in bits) divided by # of image pixels.
 - PSNR is computed in RGB space (not YUV).